sister-software/keywork/docs/examples/hello-world.md

 sidebar_label: Hello World
 ---

-Building a web app on Cloudflare Workers can be intimidating, especially so if you're unfamiliar with the quirks of platform.
+Building your web app on in a Workers environment can be intimidating, especially so if you're unfamiliar with the quirks and limitations of V8.

 Let's start with a small example to get a feel for how Keywork fits in with your current experience.

 We're going to create a single Worker that sends the browser a "hello world" response.